iTwin/itwinjs-core/docs/learning/tutorials/hello-world-viewer.md

 This tutorial assumes that you already have:

 - Your own local source for the iTwin Web Viewer based on the template @bentley/itwin-viewer
+  - Instructions for that can be found [here](https://www.itwinjs.org/learning/tutorials/develop-web-viewer/)
 - Configured your local source to open the "House Model" sample iModel.
   - Instructions to use this sample iModel can be found [here](https://www.itwinjs.org/learning/tutorials/create-test-imodel-sample/).